 Your instructor's interest is in your learning to scuba dive, not in how long you sit in a class.
 So, training is based upon demonstrating that you know what you need to know and can do what you need to do.
 This means that you progress at your own pace – faster or slower depending upon the time you need to become a confident scuba diver who dives regularly.
 You can start learning to scuba dive online right now with STONE OAK SCUBA and PADI eLearning.

-Learning to scuba dive with STONE OAK SCUBA and PADI is an incredible adventure!
-With PADI as your training organization, your path to breathing underwater is accomplished in three exciting phases:
+Learning to scuba dive with STONE OAK SCUBA is an incredible adventure!
+With SSI as your training organization, your path to breathing underwater is accomplished in three exciting phases:

 At the end of the course, you'll take a longer quiz that makes sure you have all the key concepts and ideas down.
 You and your STONE OAK SCUBA Instructor will review anything that you don't quite get until it's clear.